Bradburia hirtella

 Bradburia hirtella is a North American species of flowering plants in the family Asteraceae, native to Texas and Louisiana in the south-central United States.

-Bradburia hirtella is usually annual, with some populations perennial.
-It is an herb up to 80 cm (32 inches) tall with yellow flower heads.
+Bradburia hirtella is typically annual, with some populations perennial.
+It is a herb up to 80 cm (32 inches) tall with yellow flower heads.
 Disc florets are functionally male, the female parts being fertile only in the ray florets.